 Just before Christmas, our family braved the shopping crowds and paid a visit to IKEA in Bolingbrook.
 Actually, for being just a couple days before Christmas it wasn't as bas as I expected.
 It had been a while since I'd been to IKEA and it was the first visit for the rest of the family.
 I remembered how long it took to get through the place and figured we'd work a lunch in at the cafe.
-I hadn't eaten there before but has always heard that it was good, economical and that there were yummy Swedish meatballs.
+I hadn't eaten there before but had always heard that it was good, economical and that there were yummy Swedish meatballs.

 So, after making our way through the upper level, we came to the cafe where the boys tried out some pasta, chicken tenders and meatballs.
-I did try one of the meatballs, which was pretty delicious, but I opted for the stuffed chicken.
+I did try one of the meatballs, which was delicious, but I opted for the stuffed chicken.
 It was really, really good.
 Not sure what all it was stuffed with - some kind of white, creamy and slightly sweet cheese that left me wanting more.
 And I loved the veggie mix that came with it.
 I am totally in love with Brussels sprouts and loved that the veggie blend had cauliflower, carrots and Brussels sprouts.

 True to the idea of European efficiency that the place is built upon, the cafe is a cafeteria-style eatery where you line up with your tray, get your plate, pay, find a table, fill a glass and clear your own table when you're done.
 Prices are reasonable and food is definitely above average for cafeteria-style.
-The boys were eyeing dessert, so they each got one and I got to sample several - an almond cake, a cherry strudel, a slice of chocolate cake and a marzipan cream cake.
+The boys were eyeing dessert, so they each got one and I got to sample all three - an almond cake, a cherry strudel, a slice of chocolate cake and a marzipan cream cake.
 My late father-in-law, a native of Germany, loved marzipan and we'd always get him marzipan chocolate treats for his birthday or Christmas.
 So, naturally I had to give the marzipan cream cake a try (it's the pink one in the picture.)
 It blew me away.
-It was so light an airy and not overly sweet or rich - even though it looks like it is.
+It was so light and airy and not overly sweet or rich - even though it looks like it is.
 It's not an oversized portion and it's a perfect finish for a meal.

 This week we made another trip back to IKEA with a couple of the boys to pick up some more things.
 When we told the boys we were going and asked if they wanted to come along, one quickly replied with, "Can we have dinner there?"
 I didn't hesitate to reply with a yes.
 I knew it would be nearing dinner time and a shopping trip there is never an in and out experience.
 You know you'll be there a while and will be hungry at some point.
 So, off we went again with two of the boys.
 When we arrived my stomach was grumbling and I suggested eating first and then shopping and got no resistance.